We corrected a miscalculation on your return.

-- If you agree with the changes we made, do nothing; you should receive a refund check in 4-6 weeks, as long as you don't owe other tax or debts we're required to collect.
+- If you agree with the changes we made, you don't need to do anything.
+You should receive a refund check in 4-6 weeks, as long as you don't owe other tax or debts we're required to collect.

-- If you don't agree, call 1-800-829-8374 to review your account or contact us by mail.
+- If you don't agree, call us at the toll-free number listed on the top right corner of your notice, or contact us by mail.
 Include any correspondence or documentation.

-- Download a copy of the following publication (if it wasn't included with your notice):
+Download a copy of Publication 1, Your Rights as a Taxpayer, if it wasn't included with your notice.

 Why did I receive this notice?

-We issue Notice CP12E or CP 12F when we correct one or more mistakes on your tax return, and
+We issue CP12E or CP12F when we correct one or more mistakes on your tax return, and

 - The overpayment is different from the one you expected, or

 - You have an overpayment when you thought you owed money or had an even balance.

 How can I find out what caused my tax return to change?

 Call us at the toll-free number listed on the top right corner of your notice for specific information concerning your tax return.